Mental Health, Self Care, and Nutrition: Spring

 Integrate Feng Shui

 Feng Shui is a Chinese practice of organizing spaces that focuses on how humans interact with their environment and its energies.
-It offers guidance on how to best design your surroundings to influence harmony of natural energies.
-There are a variety of ways to incorporate Feng Shui principles into your living spaces, but one of the simplest ways to breathe or purify the Qi in your space is with plants.
+It offers guidance on how to design your surroundings best to influence the harmony of natural energies.
+There are various ways to incorporate Feng Shui principles into your living spaces, but one of the simplest ways to breathe or purify the Qi in your space is with plants.

 Stop Procrastinating Already

-While procrastination means you’ll always have something to look forward to, it’s really not your mental health’s friend.
-Procrastination is often self-defeating and associated with avoidance, anxiety and depression (Good Therapy).
-If you find it’s difficult for you to ‘just do it’, take the time to address what’s triggering your procrastination.
+While procrastination means you’ll always have something to look forward to, it’s really not your mental health friend.
+Procrastination is often self-defeating and associated with avoidance, anxiety, and depression (Good Therapy).
+If you find it difficult to ‘just do it,’ take the time to address what’s triggering your procrastination.
 If you’re looking for a few insights on how to stop procrastination, click here.

 Spring Cleaning & Nutrition